xKlahex/Habbo-ChatGpt-Openai-Bot/README.md

 1. https://github.com/sirjonasxx/G-Earth
 2. https://github.com/b7c/Xabbo.Scripter

-If you have any suggestions make a pull request.
+If you have any improvements make a pull request.